Germany Has Done it and So has Portugal, Renewable Energy is the way forward.

 The sheer scale of energy required by the entire country is just over 58 gigawatts.
 And on that Sunday morning, the total output from hydropower (water), solar (sun) and turbo (wind) power and other “green” power sources reached a staggering 55 gigawatts.

 So what’s so fascinating about this story?
-Well, Germany happens to the world’s fourth largest economy.
-Its gross domestic production often runs into a figures just shy of $4 trillion.
+Well, Germany happens to the world’s fourth-largest economy.
+Its gross domestic production often runs into figures just shy of $4 trillion.

 There is no other country in the economic powerhouse continent of Europe that could match that kind of figure, not even the booming economy of the United Kingdom.
 The figure even surpasses the state of Texas, which alone is the world’s sixth largest economy.

 Renewable energy has certainly done no harm to the economy of Germany, in fact, it has grown in tandem with more wind farms and hydroelectric plants spring up.
 Germany has been producing renewable energy since the early 1990s.
 Its GDP per capita has grown year on year as the green energy continually expands across the nation.